Akemi's Anime World

 Availability

-Available on one hybrid DVD from Manga Video; was also available on six dubbed VHS tapes, as well as a one-tape compiled version of the whole series.
+Available in North America from Manga Video on one bilingual DVD, out of print and relatively hard to find at the time of this writing; was also available on six dubbed VHS tapes, as well as a one-tape compiled version of the whole series.

 Looking to buy?
 Try these stores: RightStuf (search) | AnimeNation | Amazon